hsode/INES_workshop_2020/right_column.md

     * [Nano](https://www.nano-editor.org/dist/v2.2/nano.html): Easy to start with, but limited functionality
     * [Vim](https://www.openvim.com/): Very capable editor, requires some effort to get started
 - Source version control
--   * [Git](https://git-scm.com) is version control tool for source code and is already installed in the HPC server during the workshop
+    * [Git](https://git-scm.com) is version control tool for source code and is already installed in the HPC server during the workshop
+    * It is useful if you have a basic idea of how Git works, but please go through [this Git-refresher material](https://coderefinery.github.io/git-refresher/) for a basic overview and important configuration steps.
--   * [Github](www.github.com) is for collaborative work for software development and hosts NorESM sources.
+-   * [Github](https://www.github.com) is for collaborative work for software development and hosts NorESM sources.
 - Meeting softwares:
     * [Zoom](https://zoom.us/) will be used as the video meeting software for the workshop.